Tilseroz/field-vs-constructor-injection/README.md

 Spring must use reflection to inject private fields in case of FIELD INJECTION.
 If we inject with CONSTRUCTOR INJECTION, we do not have any reflection.

-CONSTRUCTOR INJECTION forces us follow SOLID principles
+CONSTRUCTOR INJECTION forces us follow one of SOLID principles - Single Responsibility

-Single Responsibility
 A class should have only ona responsibility.
 Constructor forces us to have fewer dependencies, so that means less functionality

+Summary
+Always use CONSTRUCTOR INJECTION.